ericmasiello/front-end-learning-guild/04_webpack/slides.md

 --
 ### A new problem... 🤬 🤬 🤬

-In index.html, we need to manually add:
+Now inside of `index.html`, we need to manually add:
 ```html
 <link href="dist/styles.css" rel="stylesheet">
 ```